 How I Knew When My Gut Was Healed:

-Besides the obvious digestive issues completely going away, below are some other symptoms that vanished as my gut healed:
+Here are some of the symptoms that vanished as my gut healed:

 - Impetigo (a chronic, painful infection that I’d had in my nose for the previous 8+ years)